What is Product Experience Management (PXM)?

 PXM is the concept of creating a great experience for customers when browsing, researching and purchasing your products, by delivering high-quality information and messaging.

 It can mean a whole range of things coming together to inform a buyer about your product and remove the barriers to sale, let's take a look at some of them:

 1) Quality product information about each product

 An absolute cornerstone of a good customer experience is having detailed, accurate and quality information about every product on sale.
 Not only that, but the information needs to be nicely laid out and easy to locate.

 Consumers aren't interested in purchasing from a company with poor information about their products.
 That gives them no confidence in the business.

-Nothing destroys trust in the quality of a companies product like a pixelated photo on the selling page.
+Nothing destroys trust in the quality of a company's product like a pixelated photo on the selling page.

 'If they can't even get a good photo of it, how are they going to make a quality product?'

-To be able to make an informed purchase, a customer needs to be able to see the item with high quality photos.
-There's no doubt that businesses who provide these photos are giving their buyers a better product experience.
+To be able to make an informed purchase, a customer needs to be able to see the item with high-quality photos.
+There's no doubt that businesses that provide these photos are giving their buyers a better product experience.

 3) Easy contact options